Hello, my friends. Hard to imagine that it’s been a whole calendar year since this series started, but it has. Welcome once again to another entry in…

 After emerging from the blast, Hal begins to search through the rubble.
 Unfortunately, the woman didn’t survive the great explosion.
 As a result, Green Lantern starts to feel distraught about not being able to save her.
 Just then, Star Sapphire (a.k.a. former lover Carol Ferris) comes in to exploit Hal’s newfound and ever-building fear.
 Broken from this moment, Hal’s ring slips off his finger as he gives in to the horror of the moment.

 Over in Metropolis, a crowd of on-lookers are overseeing a bad situation that’s playing out on the rooftop of the Daily Planet.
-D.P. photographer Jimmy Olsen (voiced by David Kaufman) is covering the incident alongside reporter and fellow employee Lois Lane (also voiced by Grey Griffin/DeLeslie).
+D.P. photographer Jimmy Olsen (voiced by David Kaufman) is covering the incident alongside fellow reporter Lois Lane (also voiced by Grey DeLisle-Griffin).
 To their horror, the man on the rooftop that’s threatening to commit suicide is fellow co-worker Paul Ackerdson, a former White House beat before he got downsized.
 Lois is able to contact Clark Kent who’s covering a budgetary meeting and inform him of the situation.
 With the deadly situation about to play out, he heads off towards the area as Superman.

 He quickly flies over to the Daily Planet to confront the distraught reporter.
-Paul warns Superman not to come closer or else he’ll his own life via the gun.
+Paul warns Superman not to come closer or else he’ll take his own life via the gun.
 As such, Supes complies with his order.
 Superman makes sure to comfort the upset reporter by letting him know that despite the fight for truth and justice to be overwhelming at times, it’s not worth quitting and that even uses a line from the All-Star Superman comic (which is a nice touch) to let Paul realize that “You’re stronger than you know”.
 Convinced, the reporter lowers his gun as Supes flies onto the Daily Planet to retrieve the weapon.

 Just then, Paul shoots Superman.
 However, Kal is shocked to see that he’s actually bleeding.
 It turns out that it wasn’t Paul Ackerdson at all, but Metallo in disguise and it was a kryptonite bullet that pierced the Man of Steel’s skin.
 The man formerly known as John Corbin then finishes things off by unleashing his kryptonite heart.
 As a weakened Superman falls off the building and hits the ground hard, the Justice League’s dismantlement has been completed.

 Shortly afterwards, Bruce Wayne awakens to the pre-recorded sound of Bane’s voice as he finds himself buried alongside his parents.
-With his’s father’s corpse beside him, he takes out his car keys and begins to punch away at the casket door in a race against asphyxiation.
+With his father’s corpse beside him, he takes out his car keys and begins to punch away at the casket door in a race against asphyxiation.

 Meanwhile, the Legion of Doom celebrate their triumph over the Justice League.
 Afterwards, Ma’alefa’ak mentions of the master plan that’s in the works.
 Vandal Savage says that all of them are welcome to join, but its involves wiping out half to two-thirds of Earth’s population and it would make their $100 million bounty useless.